Simple Yet Effective: Extracting Private Data Across Clients in Federated Fine-Tuning of Large Language Models: Related Work

 At the entity level, attackers may know a subset of PII entities—such as names or affiliations—about a particular subject.
 By combining these known details with prompt templates (either manually crafted or automatically generated~\citep{kassem2025alpacavicunausingllms}), they can elicit the model to produce additional PII records about the same subject.
 This is known as an associative data extraction attack~\citep{associative_memorization_shao-etal-2024-quantifying, spt_pii_nips_2023, entity_extract_aaai_2024}.

-A PII extraction attack broadly refers to any attack aimed at eliciting outputs from the model that contain PII~\citep{PII_leakage_2023_IEEE_SP, benchmark_nakka2024piiscopebenchmarktrainingdata, llm_leakage_question_2022huang_etal}.
+Broadly, PII extraction attacks refer to any attack that aims at eliciting outputs from the model that contain PII~\citep{PII_leakage_2023_IEEE_SP, benchmark_nakka2024piiscopebenchmarktrainingdata, llm_leakage_question_2022huang_etal}.
 Both verbatim and associative techniques can be used to conduct such attacks.

+While most prior work assumes centralized training with full data access, we investigate PII extraction under federated fine-tuning, where the attacker has limited observability and control.
+We elaborate on this in Section~\ref{sec:prob_def}.